-I get past the chicken and egg dilemma by keeping keenly aware that my needs, desires, fears, and worries all produce my illusion of self.
+I get past the chicken and egg dilemma by keeping keenly aware that my needs, desires, fears, and worries all produce my “illusion of self”.
 The self-illusion (ego) has difficulty holding up against such watchful clarity.
 Conquering self then comes down to just maintaining enough perspective to avoid the tricks biology pulls on me — the bio-hoodwink (1) as I call it.
 In other words, the more aware I am of how biology is pulling my strings, the less convincing the illusion becomes.
 Conquering self is really a matter of seeing how the trick plays out.
 Once I clearly know how a trick works, its illusion can no longer captivate me.
-(See It’s Like Magic.)
-When the illusion of self no longer captivates me, I’ve conquered it, or at least I’ve established a truce.
+(See It’s Like Magic, p.17.)
+When the “illusion of self” no longer captivates me, I’ve conquered it, or at least I’ve established a truce.

 (1) Bio-hoodwink: I coined this term for the trick biology plays on perception.
-(See Peeking in on Nature’s Hoodwink.)
+(See Peeking in on Nature’s Hoodwink, p.11.)
 Chapter 65 says: Of old those who excelled in the pursuit of the way did not use it to enlighten the people but to hoodwink them.
-The oldest ‘of old’, when it comes to living things in nature, is the biological process of life, ‘hoodwinks’, and all.
+The oldest of old, when it comes to living things in nature, is the biological process of life, hoodwinks, and all.

 For example, a bio-hoodwink tells the brain that the richer the food, and the more you eat of it, the better.
 This was the case in the wild before we cleverly devised ways around natural limitations in order to make food as rich and plentiful as we wished.
 Alas, the bio-hoodwink is inherited DNA and out of sync with our clever yet ignorant innovations.
 The only counter-measure we have against this is understanding, which explains why Buddha put Right Comprehension at the head of his Eight Fold Path.